bacor/DLfM2020/paper/README.md

+# Author copy

+ACM asks us to include something like this:

 © Cornelissen, Zuidema & Burgoyne 2020.
 This is the author’s version of the work.
 It is posted here for your personal use.
 Not for redistribution.
 The definitive version was published as: